-Relevant definitions:
+Relevant definitions

-Full-time workforce: Full-time equivalent employees (part-time employees translated into full-time employees) at the end of the year Gender diversity, all employees: Women full-time employees as share of all full-time employees.
+Full-time workforce: Full-time equivalent employees (part-time employees translated into full-time employees) at the end of the year.
+Gender diversity, all employees: Women full-time employees as share of all full-time employees.

 Gender diversity, management: Share of management positions (Group Executive Management and next level of management, excl. individuals with no direct reports) held by women.
 Gender pay ratio: Ratio of median compensation of women to men for each employee category, by significant locations of operations.
 Calculations are based on compensation for full-time employees: base salary, incentive pay/bonuses and pension.
-Displayed figure is the weighted average of four employee groups: Operators employed in Denmark (ratio: 1.0), non-operators employed in Denmark (ratio: 1.1), operators employed in Poland (ratio: 1.0) and non-operators employed in Poland (ratio: 1.4).
+Displayed figure is the weighted average of four employee groups: Operators employed in Denmark (ratio: 1.0), non-operators employed in Denmark (ratio: 1.1), operators employed in Poland (ratio: 1.4).